Bat Removal Temple Terrace

 Bats have known reservoirs of zoonotic diseases.
 Zoonotic means that the diseases can be transferred from animals to humans.
 One of these deadly diseases is rabies.
 It has been found in bat colonies all over Florida, particularly along the coasts as they have easy access to food sources.

 Bat guano is also another source of health risks.
-Accumulated bat guano can release spores of Histoplasma capsulatum, which can cause a severe respiratory disease called Histoplasmosis.
+Accumulated bat waste once crumbled can release aerosolized spores of the fungus Histoplasma capsulatum which can cause Histoplasmosis, a severe respiratory disease that can be fatal if left untreated.

-You should never attempt bat removal on your own if you do not have the proper training or protective gear.
+Those who don’t have the right training and protective gear, should not attempt to remove bats on their own.
 It is easy to become infected with the diseases bats carry.
 You don’t want to risk it.
-Not only is it dangerous for your health but also illegal in most states including Florida where bat removal must be done by a permit holder or licensed professional.
+Not only is it dangerous but it is also illegal in many states, including Florida.
+Bat removal must be performed by a licensed professional or permit holder.

 Histoplasmosis

-Histoplasmosis can spread via bat droppings to other animals and humans.
+Histoplasmosis is a fungal disease that can be transmitted to humans and other animals via bat droppings.
 This disease is especially dangerous to those with a weak immune system such as children, pregnant women, and the elderly.

-Histoplasmosis is transmitted by bat droppings and can also be breathed in as spores from dried Guano.
-These spores are aerosolized by wind and human activity.
+In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
 Histoplasma capsulatum spores can be inhaled and cause flu-like symptoms like fever, headaches, muscle aches, and other symptoms.

 FAQs